(888) 595-9101 Call Now For Pricing and Availability

 Enter Your Location Below:

-Assisted Living for Mentally & Physically Disabled AdultsMoving to assisted living is a big decision that is usually taken after months or even years of deliberation.
-Seniors often face challenges that most younger people don’t even consider.
-Aside from the regular challenges that come with simply being a senior, some elderly adults also have to deal with mental or physical disabilities.
+Assisted Living for Mentally & Physically Disabled AdultsMoving to assisted living isn’t a decision anyone makes overnight.
+It takes months or even years of deliberation.
+For many families, it includes multiple conversations, second-guessing, and feelings of guilt.
+Seniors often face challenges that most young people don’t even consider.
+Although there are regular challenges that come with simply being a senior.
+But some elderly adults also have to deal with mental or physical disabilities.
+It might surprise you to know that more than a quarter of seniors over the age of retirement have some form of disability, and that percentage jumps to 50% after 75.

 Types of Disabilities Seniors Face